By: Melissa Mitri, MS, RD

 Many muffins are loaded with sugar and are lacking in the protein department.
 This often leaves you feeling staaarving shortly into your morning.

-Fortunately, these contain 10 grams of plant-based protein per serving, making them a perfect make-ahead breakfast for weight loss.
+Fortunately, these contain 10 grams of vegan breakfast protein per serving, making them a perfect make-ahead breakfast for weight loss.
 You can also add nuts, seeds, or dark chocolate chips for an added flavor boost.

 Pro tip – Make a big batch of these on weekends and eat throughout the week.
 After 5 days, freeze the rest and thaw out in the microwave as needed.